Founder and CEO

 christina_hinton@post.harvard.edu

 Dr. Christina Hinton is the Founder and CEO of RSI.
-She also leads the Human Flourishing Program at Harvard's work in education.
-In both of these capacities, she leads research and professional development to support learning and flourishing in schools around the globe.
-Prior to her current roles, Dr. Hinton was a faculty member at Harvard Graduate School of Education, lecturing on the neuroscience of learning, character education, and school-based research.
+She also leads the Human Flourishing Program at Harvard's work in education and parenting.
+At both RSI and Harvard, she carries out research and professional development to support character skills and flourishing in schools around the globe.
+At Harvard, she also leads the Evidence-Based Parenting for Flourishing Families initiative.
+Prior to her current roles, Dr. Hinton was a faculty member at Harvard Graduate School of Education, lecturing on the neuroscience of learning, social-emotional learning, and school-based research.
 She also worked in multilateral diplomacy and international policy-making at the OECD’s Center for Educational Research and Innovation and UNICEF.
-At the OECD, she was a primary editor and author of the books Understanding the Brain: The Birth of a Learning Science and Languages in a Global World: Learning for Better Cultural Understanding.
-She completed her doctorate and Master’s in education, neuroscience, and child development at Harvard.
+She completed her doctorate and Master’s in education, neuroscience, and child development at Harvard, and her bachelors at Swarthmore in neuroscience and education.

 Director of Research